Michelle Rowland: Shadow minister

 Following the ALP's defeat at the 2013 election, Rowland was appointed to Bill Shorten's Shadow Ministry.
 Rowland has held the portfolios of Shadow Assistant Minister for Communications (2013–2015), Shadow Minister for Citizenship and Multiculturalism (2013–2016), Shadow Minister for Small Business (2015–2016), and Shadow Minister for Communications (2016–2019).
 She was elevated to the shadow Cabinet in 2016, and maintained her place following Anthony Albanese's election as party leader in 2019.

 Rowland was elected President of the Australian Labor Party (NSW Branch) at the NSW State Conference on 9 October 2021.

 Minister

-On 10 September 2024, Albanese and Rowland confirmed that the federal government would introduce legislation to enforce a minimum age for access to social media and other relevant digital platforms.
+On 10 September 2024, Albanese and Rowland confirmed that the federal government would introduce legislation – later passed into law as the Online Safety Amendment (Social Media Minimum Age) Act 2024 – to enforce a minimum age for access to social media and other relevant digital platforms.
 The federal government would also work with states and territorial governments to develop a uniform framework.
 Albanese said that the legislation was intended to safeguard the safety and mental and physical health of young people while Rowland said that the proposed legislation would hold big tech to account for harmful online environments and social media addiction among children.

 Following the 2025 federal election, Rowland was promoted to succeed Mark Dreyfus as the Attorney-General of Australia on 13 May 2025.

+In March 2026, following a wider controversy over parliamentarians' travel expenses, Rowland was found by the Independent Parliamentary Expenses Authority (IPEA) to have breached guidelines in relation to an expense claim for family members' flights in 2023.
+She repaid $8,000 and was issued a penalty of $2,000 by IPEA for the breach.